zainabmelh/guide-articles/articles/Certificates/target-the-parent-of-an-element-using-jquery/index.md

 ---
-title: "Target the Parent of an Element Using jQuery"
+title: Target the Parent of An Element Using Jquery
-parent: "certificates-guide"
 ---
 Every HTML elements has a parent element from which it inherits properties.

 For example, your jQuery Playground `h3` element has the parent element of`<div class="container-fluid">`, which itself has the parent body.